The Aphrodisiac Benefits of Cheese

-One of cheese’s most surprising attributes was brought to light by Australian researcher, Dr. Max Lake.
+One of cheese’s most surprising attributes was brought to light by an Australian researcher and physician, Dr. Max Lake.
 Dr. Lake performed extensive studies on the connection between sexual arousal and culinary scents.
 And with regard to cheese, in his book Scents & Sensuality Dr. Lake commented, “The vaguely sexual odors of certain cheeses may be pleasant to both men and women.”
 In addition to the PEA provided by a serving of cheese, Lake surmises that part of this ancient food’s appeal is its lusty scent.
 In fact, the five-carbon fatty acid that gives most cheeses their flavor is a close relative to a female pheromone.